Subscribe to get access

-Bethesda, MD, January 10, 2014 – When existing roofs (that are part of the building’s thermal envelope) are removed and replaced, and when the roof assembly includes above-deck insulation.
+Bethesda, MD, January 10, 2014 – Changes have occurred.
+Most importantly when existing roofs (that are part of the building’s thermal envelope) are removed and also replaced.
+Moreover when the roof assembly includes above-deck insulation.

 So when the roof is replaced or even longer when existing roofs are “recovered”.
 Until recently this requirement was prescribed using vague and confusing language.

 The replacement or resurfacing of conventional roofing materials with just improved reflective roof coatings could offer building owners energy savings.
 I mean of up to 25 percent on air conditioning.
 As well as up from to 15 percent savings with existing cool roof coatings.
 This would reduce annual carbon dioxide emissions by 5 metric tons.
 All and for every 10,000 square feet of commercial building roof area.

 Moving forward the IECC will use the same definitions.
 All found in the International Building code: